 Sugar | 10 – 11g

-The most budget-friendly option on this list, Töst sparkling refreshers still pack tons of flavor.
+The most budget-friendly option on this list, Töst sparkling refreshers, still packs tons of flavor.
 The alcohol-free beverage comes in two iterations: The flagship is citrusy and crisply dry, while the rosé has a fruitier, slightly sweeter finish with hints of ginger and elderberry.
 Their beverages come in 750-milliliter bottles along with two-, six-, and twelve-packs of singles, making these tasty, easy-to-drink refreshers a perfect way to dip your toes into the NA wine world at an approachable price point.
-And it’s accessible, sold at stores like Walmart and other local markets and wine shops.
+And it’s accessible, sold at stores like Walmart, local markets, and wine shops.

 Customer Review | “Friends came over for cocktails and brought a bottle of Tost rosé.
 Was excellent!
 Have been experimenting with nonalcoholic drinks, and this is the best to date.
 I’m ordering some immediately.” – Ric G. (Read more reviews.)